TomasCajan/TomasCajan/README.md

 - 👋 Hi, I’m @TomasCajan
-- 👀 I’m working on becomming a Junior Data Scientist
+- 👀 I’ve recently became a Machine Learning Engineer and I'm very proud of it
-- 🌱 My current goal is expanding the portfolio for more projects and learn lots of things along the way
+- 🌱 My current goal is to level up my Data Science skills by doing any interesting projects.
 - 💞️ I’m looking to collaborate on anything related to Data Science :-)
 - 📫 You can reach me at tomas.cajan23@gmail.com